|Lucifer, painted by Franz Stuck; public domain image by Wikimedia Commons|

 He Birthed Himself (again); Also, Notes On Baal and Belphegor

 Another biblical relativity exists between Lucifer and Chemosh.
 He is the Moabitic aspect of the Sumarian god, Utu, known by Eastern Semites as Shamash ('brilliant sun').
 That's insane; you know why? ... because some historians see Chemosh as the child of Attar (Attar is Shahar).
 Hence the suggestion presents that he (Lucifer) gave birth to himself, again.
 It would be remiss not to add, that Chemosh is undeniably a face of Baal.
 Baal in that context be called 'Baal Maon,' meaning 'Baal of Moab' [or, Baal of the Moabites, because Chemosh was a Moabite god].
 Baal of Moab, would suggest that the deity referenced is Belphegor.
 To clarify lest it be overlooked, yes!
-Chemosh is also an avatar of Lord Belphegor.
-Referenced here.
+You did read that Chemosh is also an avatar of Lord Belphegor.

 Though yours truly is reluctant to compound the confusion, it's interesting that Shamash was Inanna's twin brother, because one of Inanna's avatars, Ashtoreth, is also one of Lucifer's avatars.
 Yeah, bet you needed to think that over at least twice.